developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 > **Note**: The file systems of some operating systems are case-sensitive.
 For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

 ### <a name="_datawedge"></a>DataWedge-Enterprise Browser Conflicts
+**This issue applies only to Android**.
 Under certain conditions involving Enterprise Browser, scanning with the DataWedge application on Zebra Android devices is disabled.
-For complete details, see the [DataWedge Usage Guide](../datawedge). **This issue applies to Android only**.
+For complete details, see the [DataWedge Usage Guide](../datawedge).

 ### <a name="_fnbehavior"></a>FunctionKeysCapturable-EnableFunctionKey Interaction
-**Applies to Windows Mobile/CE devices only**.
+**Applies to only Windows Mobile/CE devices**.

 On Windows Mobile/CE, full control is given to the developer over how the application handles function keys, but such settings persist only until the next warm boot.
 Also, the default behavior of function keys will vary from one device to another.
 On the MC75a, for example, the red and green phone keys also represent F3 and F4 keys, and on many devices the volume keys also can be mapped as function keys.